 - There is nothing required from you at this time and if you already have opt-in functionality on all website forms both internal and from vendors then you could potentially turn the double opt-in feature off at your own discretion.

-- We strongly recommend you do not do this as if you are flagged there is very little that Law Ruler could do to get you off the carrier blocked list.
+- We strongly recommend you do not do this as if you are flagged there is very little that Legal CRM could do to get you off the carrier blocked list.